Minot DUI Attorney

 - Minot public transportation: The City of Minot provides publicly supported transportation that may be available at reduced or no cost.

-If you have been arrested on a DUI charge in North Dakota, contact our Minot criminal defense lawyer immediately at (701) 203-9220 to discuss your rights.
+It is in your best interests to retain a DUI defense attorney who is competent, experienced and trained in handling cases like yours.
+If you have been arrested on a DUI charge in North Dakota, contact Brandon Rowenhorst immediately at (701) 203-9220 to discuss your rights.
 At Rowenhorst Law, we provide you with the compassionate and dedicated legal services that you deserve.